availabs/qwiAPI/README.md

 the combination of employee age group and education level is not supported.
   ~~`/agegrpA05/educationE4`~~

-A more detailed explanation of the routing syntax follows in the [API Syntax]() section, and examples can be found in the [Examples]() section.
+A more detailed explanation of the routing syntax follows in the [Syntax and Examples]() section.

 # Category Codes<a id="sec-4" name="sec-4"></a>